wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

 ## Conclusion

-You have completed the build.
+You have completed the architecture blueprint guide.
 You have learned how to secure a hub and spoke architecture using multi-NIC VM-Series firewalls.